3 Days in Rome Itinerary: The Perfect First-Time Guide

 • Getting There: Metro Line B to “Colosseo” stop (2 stops south of Termini)

-Because of its size and stark white marble color (compared to the earth-toned colors of much of Rome), this monument is a great landmark if you ever lose your way.
+After lunch, we walked about 10 minutes to Piazza Venezia to see the striking Vittorio Emanuele II Monument – the massive white marble building is impossible to miss.
+Compared to the earth-toned colors of much of Rome, this monument is a great landmark if you ever lose your way.

 Finished in 1911 (in Roman terms, that’s like yesterday), this is one of the newest buildings in Rome and was built to commemorate the first king of Italy, Vittorio Emanuele II, who played a major role in the unification of Italy in 1870.